SamAlber/aws-cloud-website/README.md

 #### **Lambda Functions and Layers**

 - **Lambda Layers**:
-  - Created a Lambda Layer to include external Python libraries (e.g., `rsa` module) that are not available in the standard Lambda runtime.
+  - Created Lambda Layers to include external Python libraries (e.g., `rsa`, `requests` modules) that are not available in the standard Lambda runtime.
   - This ensures that dependencies are managed efficiently and consistently across functions.

 - **Using Boto3**: